The Highway (SiriusXM)

-The Highway is a commercial-free country music radio station on Sirius XM channel 56.
+The Highway is a commercial-free country music radio station on SiriusXM channel 56.
 It was created when Sirius and XM merged their competing hit country stations, "New Country" on Sirius and "Highway 16" on XM.
 The Highway can also be streamed at SiriusXM.com and through its app for mobile devices.
 Until February 9, 2010, it was heard on DirecTV channel 814.

-The Highway broadcasts from Sirius XM's New York City studios, as well as studios at the Bridgestone Arena in Nashville, Tennessee.
+The Highway broadcasts from the Bridgestone Arena in Nashville, Tennessee, as well as SiriusXM studio's in New York City.

 The Highway is among the most popular music channels on satellite radio.
 As of 2014, SiriusXM reports it has more than 27 million subscribers.

-Most Fridays, listeners visiting Nashville are invited to the Jimmy Buffett's Margaritaville Cafe to become a part of the show called the "Music Row Happy Hour" with Buzz Brainard.
+Most Fridays, listeners visiting Nashville are invited to Chief's on Broadway - a bar owned by Eric Church - to become a part of a live show called the "Music Row Happy Hour" with Buzz Brainard.

 The channel spotlights new music through its "Highway Finds" feature.
 This changed the music business by giving airplay to unsigned and independent artists, creating fresh stars.
 The channel bypasses the traditional record company lock on the business.